New Orleans Drug Distribution Lawyer

 Over the last several decades, a drug epidemic has swept the nation, leaving nearly every American with a friend, family member, or acquaintance who has been touched by the pain of addiction.
 In response, federal and state governments have been clamping down on individuals and organized groups that contribute to this tragic epidemic by selling and distributing dangerous drugs into the market.

 Louisiana has some of the strongest and strictest laws against drug distribution in the country.
-If you or a loved one are facing charges of distribution or possession with intent to distribute, you must seek the advice and representation of a skilled and experienced drug defense attorney as soon as possible.
+If you or a loved one are facing charges of distribution or possession with intent to distribute, you must seek the advice and representation of a skilled and experienced New Orleans drug distribution lawyer as soon as possible.

 With the potential for a sentence that includes decades behind bars and tens of thousands of dollars in fines, it is vital that you do not miss the opportunity to employ every potential defense available to you and exclude inadmissible evidence from being used against you in court.